JonathanPegaz/memoire-ecni2/Charlotte/Fiches de lecture/Cryptomnesia - A three-factor account/Fiche de lecture.md

 > On our view, the mental state that a subject enjoys on a given situation is fundamental in determining whether they are remembering, imagining, or in a state of cryptomnesia.

+> [...] a subject successfully remembers when they adopt the attitude of remembering towards a retained content and there is no source-monitoring error involved